ConnorMooneyhan/pong/README.md

 # Pong
-This is a simple pong game I made using the Canvas API with pure Javascript.
+This is a simple implementation of Pong I made using the Canvas API with pure Javascript.